ShaUday/Ultrasonic_ThingSpeak_NodeMCU/README.md

 Common ground

-Note: If using 5V for VCC, add a voltage divider (e.g., 1kΩ and 2kΩ resistors) for the Echo pin to protect NodeMCU’s 3.3V GPIO.
+Note: If using 5V for VCC, add a voltage divider (1kΩ and 2kΩ resistors) for Echo.
 Software Setup

 Install Arduino IDE and configure for ESP8266 (assumed complete).
-Install the ThingSpeak library:
+Install libraries:
-Go to Sketch > Include Library > Manage Libraries.
+ThingSpeak: Sketch > Include Library > Manage Libraries > Search "ThingSpeak".
-Search for “ThingSpeak” by MathWorks and install.
+WiFiManager: Search “WiFiManager” by tzapu.

-Use the code in ultrasonic_thingSpeak.ino.
+Use SmartJarCap.ino for the NodeMCU.
+For the website, use index.html (frontend-only) or server.js with public/index.html (backend).

 ThingSpeak Configuration

 Sign up at thingspeak.com.
-Create a new channel:
+Create a channel:
-Name: Ultrasonic Sensor Data
+Name: Smart Jar Fill Level
 Field 1: Distance (cm)
+Field 2: Fill Level (%)
 Save the channel.

-Note the Channel ID and Write API Key from the API Keys tab.
+Note the Channel ID, Write API Key, and Read API Key from the API Keys tab.
-Update the code with your Wi-Fi credentials, Channel ID, and Write API Key.
+Update SmartJarCap.ino with Channel ID and Write API Key.

-Code Explanation

-Libraries: ESP8266WiFi.h for Wi-Fi connectivity, ThingSpeak.h for cloud communication.
-HC-SR04 Logic: Sends a 10µs pulse via Trig, measures Echo duration, and calculates distance.
-ThingSpeak: Sends distance data to Field 1 every 20 seconds (per free account limits).
-Serial Monitor: Displays distance and upload status for debugging.

-Usage

-Wire the HC-SR04 to the NodeMCU as described.
-Update ultrasonic_thingSpeak.ino with your Wi-Fi and ThingSpeak details.
-Upload the code via Arduino IDE (NodeMCU 1.0, 115200 baud).
-Open Serial Monitor to verify Wi-Fi and data sending.
-View real-time data on ThingSpeak under your channel’s Private View.

-Troubleshooting

-No ThingSpeak Data: Check Channel ID, Write API Key, and Wi-Fi credentials.
-Ensure delay(20000) for free account limits.
-Erratic Readings: Verify wiring, use a voltage divider for 5V VCC, ensure objects are within 2–400 cm.
-Upload Issues: Confirm board/port settings, press NodeMCU’s “Boot” button if needed.

-Future Improvements

-Add multiple sensors (e.g., temperature) to other ThingSpeak fields.
-Implement data filtering for smoother readings.
-Add a local OLED display for real-time visualization.
-Log data to a local server for redundancy.

-License
-MIT License - feel free to use and modify this code.

-Built by [Your Name] to demonstrate IoT and embedded programming skills.
+Use Read API Key in the website code (frontend or backend).

+Wi-Fi Configuration

+On first boot, connect to the “SmartJarCap” access point (password: “jar12345”).
+Open the captive portal (192.168.4.1), select your Wi-Fi, and enter credentials.
+The NodeMCU saves credentials and auto-connects on future boots.

+Website Setup

+Frontend-Only (Simple):
+Use index.html to fetch data directly from ThingSpeak’s API.
+Host on GitHub Pages or Netlify.